csalvaggio/ritcis/README.md

                         tile image extension [default is "png"]
 </pre>

-This script will allow for visual inspection of each tile from an individual sample form and keep/remove that tile from the extracted set.
+This script allows for visual inspection of each tile from an individual sample form and keep/remove that tile from the extracted set.
 This allows for removal of tiles that made it through the previous screening process that should be excluded from the database.

 #### construct_dataset.py